Saturday, October 8, 2011

 If you do decide to become a discerning Christian you might bump into Biblical knowledge that actually contradicts something your senior pastor has taught.
 Will you dare ask him questions about it or will you keep your head down and avoid it?
 You could be accused of "stirring up dissension."
 You could loose your job if it's handled poorly.
 Are you noble enough to defend truth even when it's terribly unpopular?
 Give it some thought.

-To help you teach your kids this essential faith element I have added a new page to Sunday School Lesson Connection website with three free teen Bible lessons covering Discernment, Spotting Counterfeits, and Judging
+To help you teach your kids this essential faith element I have added a page to Teen Bible Lessons website with three free teen Bible lessons covering Discernment, Spotting Counterfeits, and Judging.

 Tuesday, February 8, 2011